KRISACHAN/ying-web/packages/tools/README.md

 ## Overview 🌟

 This package is part of the `@ying-web` ecosystem, providing various utilities to enhance your development experience.
-Currently includes:

--   📦 **Universal Storage**
-    -   Multiple storage providers (LocalStorage, SessionStorage, Memory, Cookie, IndexedDB)
-    -   Type-safe operations
-    -   Configurable prefixes and expiration times
-    -   Cross-browser compatibility

-_More utilities coming soon! 🚀_

 ## Tech Stack 💻